0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Intertwined with our pulses
 ```

 The beginning verse of the song starts of strong by setting the scene for the rest of the song.
-The protagonist is set in the bedroom with a partner shortly after they had sexual relations with each other.
+The protagonist is set in the bedroom thinking about when him and his abuser had sexual relations with each other.
 Here, a primary theme of this song is laid out: a feeling of post-coital shame.
-The protagonist here fears of being seen in such a raw, vulnerable and messy state aft
+The protagonist has an explicit fear of being seen in such a raw, vulnerable, and messy state after sex.
+He is trying to feel the pleasure from doing such an act, but the thought of how it looks from the outside makes him feel exposed and ugly.
+He wants to connect with his partner on a level like this, but he is ultimately ashamed of showing his true self to his lover.
+Note how the protagonist is still caught up on the more intimate parts of his relationship.
+In a way, he is covering up the negative parts of his relationship with the feelings of

 - Post-coital shame
 - Fear of being seen and showing the raw, vulnerable, and messy state after sex